-1625.
-In the remote village of Buckland, a mob chants of witchcraft.
-John Sandall and his mother Susan are driven out to take refuge among the trees of Buccla’s Wood.
-There, John’s mother opens her book and begins to tell her son of an ancient Feast kept in secret down the generations.
+follow url 1625.
+In the remote village of Buckland, a mob chanting of witchcraft drives out John Sandall and his mother Susan.
+Taking refuge among the trees of Buccla’s Wood, John’s mother opens her book and begins to tell her son of an ancient Feast kept in secret down the generations.

 John’s task is to tempt the girl from her fast.
-Slowly a bond forms between them while, outside her bedchamber, greater conflicts loom.
+Slowly a bond forms between them, but greater conflicts loom.
 The Civil War will throw John and Lucretia together in a struggle for survival against the New Order’s fanatical soldiers, and against an ancient legacy which threatens to pull them apart.
 To keep all he holds most dear, John must realise his mother’s vision.
 He must serve the Saturnall Feast.

 John Saturnall’s Feast charts the course of one man’s life from steaming kitchens to illicit bedchambers, through battlefields and ancient magical woods.
 Weaving fact with myth, the novel tells a rich and complex story of seventeenth century life, love and war.